Regensburg: Music

-Regensburg is home to the famous Regensburger Domspatzen.
+Regensburg is home to the famous Regensburger Domspatzen, the cathedral choir that specializes in liturgy but has toured internationally with a wide variety of music.
 The Regensburger Schlossfestspiele has been held in the inner courtyard of the St. Emmeram's Abbey every July from 2003, sponsored by the former princely house of Thurn und Taxis.
 Meanwhile, those were attracting musicians like Elton John, David Garrett, Tom Jones, or Plácido Domingo.
 Modern music styles, especially jazz, are presented every summer during the Bavarian Jazz weekend during which over a hundred bands, combos, and soloists perform in the Old Town.
 In 2015, the House of Music was opened, giving a home to skilled musicians and their education.

 Film and cinema

 The international short film season is hosted annually in Regensburg.
 It is a non-profit event and takes place every March, being one of the most important of its type in Germany.
 Aside, there are several cinemas, such as CinemaxX, the largest one showing blockbusters and arthouse films, and smaller independent cinemas such as Garbo, Ostentor Kino and Regina Filmtheater.
 Regensburg has two open air cinemas as well.